Tom Butler, 2017

 It is understood that scientists hold a Ph.D. in the field to which they apply the scientific method.
 Yes, anyone can conduct science, but the system is designed to filter out all but academically trained people.
 I hold a BSEE and it is acceptable for me to say that I study a subject, but saying that I am researching a subject is not technically acceptable.
 The culture only allows people without a Ph.D. to be citizen scientists, presumably in service to a Ph.D.
 Mainstream culture is that well organized.

-For Normalist, a degree in psychology is sufficient to study paranormal phenomena because the study is seen as actually a study of mental problems.
+For Normalist, a degree in psychology is assumed to be sufficient to study paranormal phenomena because the study is seen as actually a study of mental problems.
 If you are a Psi+ Normalist, then a degree in psychology may apply to some study.
-For instance, a person’s point of view appears to have a lot to do with whether a person experiences phenomena, and if so, in what way.
+For instance, a person’s point of view appears to have a lot to do with whether or not a person experiences phenomena, and if so, in what way.

 If the nature of psi phenomena is being considered, a degree in physics might be most appropriate.
-For instance, an experiment to determine if psi produces an objective effect is a question of physical principles and the nature of the psi field.
+There is also a need for substantial understanding of the applicable technology.
+For instance, an experiment to determine if psi produces an objective effect is a question of physical principles, psi interaction with the test equipment and the nature of the psi field.
 A psychologist is no more qualified to study those than is a plumber.

 The question of who is qualified to study what, is fundamental to the issues addressed in this letter.
-In fact, I cannot name a Ph.D. in our community that is qualified to study EVP without a multidisciplinary team.
+In fact, I cannot name a Ph.D. in our community that I know to be qualified to study EVP without a multidisciplinary team.
 For the study of EVP, a retired professor of psychology, biology or philosophy has little academic standing.
 Yes, the retired professor may have superior reasoning skills and a good understanding of the scientific method.
-But, without well-qualified practitioners on the team, research results must be reported in terms of a hobby or a personal study.
+But, without well-qualified practitioners, technologists and metaphysicians on the team, research results must be reported in terms of a hobby or a personal study.
 According to the preferences of the academic community, such qualifications alone are certainly not sufficient for research.